ctechfilmuniversity/lecture_ss25_procedural_generation_and_simulation/docs/04_submissions/gerdes/02/pgs_02_gerdes.md

 > coordinate visualization

+Finally, I started to work on my own pattern utilizing what I learned from the tutorial but focusing on adding animations and a bit more visual interest.

 ![](./img/02-03-03.gif)

 > happy accident: stumbled across this interesting distorted pattern when I attempted to offset my animation based on flattened cell ids